google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/index.md

 to the web app manifest is available on the Mozilla Developer Network.

-* If you want feature descriptions from the engineers who created web app manifests, you can read the [actual W3C specification](http://www.w3.org/TR/appmanifest/).
+* If you want feature descriptions from the engineers who created web app manifests, you can read the [actual W3C specification](http://www.w3.org/TR/appmanifest/){: .external }.

 Note: If you update your `manifest.json` file in the future, those changes won't be automatically picked up by the user unless the re-add your app to their